 After the boulder room, we came to this dungeon’s big puzzle: the clock room.
 I’ll be honest: I don’t even understand this puzzle.
 You have to move the hands to form a bridge to one of the room’s twelve doors, and the second hand continues to move no matter what, threatening to knock you off to another room.
 In the original Japanese version, you have to let the Time Guardian that controls the clock move it for you, unless you get knocked off a certain number of times, at which point the game swaps to the version we know internationally.
 Frankly, I think I’m overthinking it and the international version of the puzzle is more of a non-puzzle and huge waste of time, though I’m not surprised the developers changed it up because the original puzzle sounds even worse than the close-to-nothing that we got!

 After collecting Aeris’ ultimate weapon, the Princess Guard, from a chest nearby just to say that we had, we headed toward the final room.
 All of this with the help of a walkthrough, mind.
 After this, there was a wonky 2D room with many doors that worked like a bloody teleporter maze.
 After chasing down one of the purple-Black Mages through the room to get a key, we discovered the Egyptian room and found Sephiroth waiting for us.
 Or rather, that’s how it appeared.
-Sephiroth soon flew away, only to be replaced with another Sephiroth, and the game carried on like this for some time.
+Sephiroth soon flew away, only to be replaced with another Sephiroth.
+He carried on like this for some time, swapping in and out.

 Aeris asked the final Sephiroth exactly how he planned to merge with the Lifestream, and like many a cliché villain he was happy to monologue about it.
-Apparently, after the Planet takes an “injury,” it gathers the Lifestream to heal it, so he planned on striking the Planet with a blow that would nearly kill it.
-Come to think of it, I’m not sure that actually answers Aeris’ original question, but it does tell us more than anything our characters actually would have asked!
+Apparently, after the Planet takes an “injury,” it gathers the Lifestream to heal it, so he planned on striking the Planet with a blow that would nearly kill it to get nearly all its energy in one place.
+Come to think of it, I’m not sure that truly answers Aeris’ question, but it does tell us more than anything our characters actually would have asked!

 I honestly don’t even remember our playing through the Red Dragon fight.
-I suspect that it was toned down as a boss considering what happens next, making it too easy to be memorable.
-The Red Dragon drops the Bahamut Materia, which as I said in Crisis Core is not actually the strongest Summon in the game as it had been in previous games, though I’m not sure why FFVII chose to break with tradition like this.
+I suspect that it was toned in difficulty considering what happens next, making it too easy to be memorable.
+The Red Dragon drops the Bahamut Materia, which as I said in Crisis Core is not actually the strongest Summon in the game as it had been in previous games.
+I wonder why FFVII chose to break with tradition like this?
 What they do instead smacks of poor creativity, too.
-Bahamut is followed up by Neo Bahamut and Bahamut ZERO, which in a game with no narrative surrounding the Summons might as well have been named “Super Bahamut” and “Super Duper Bahamut.”
+Bahamut is followed up by Neo Bahamut and Bahamut ZERO, which in a game with no narrative surrounding the Summons might as well have been “Super Bahamut” and “Super Duper Bahamut.”
 There’s a sense of 90s anime in it that reminds me of the various Super Saiyan forms, and speaking as a fan of Dragon Ball and Dragon Ball Z?
 That’s still not a compliment.

 (Speaking of a lack of backstory, the Red Dragon’s lack of plot explanation happens to be a consequence of a deleted scene.
+A pretty interesting one, too!
 Apparently, in that scene, Sephiroth would have explained the origins of Summon Materia, implying that the Red Dragon was Bahamut to some extent, which some clever fans apparently worked out on their own.
 He also provides additional details, which I won’t be expanding on here.
 It’s not much, but it’s better than what we have, which is nothing.)

 After the battle, we headed to the altar at the back of the room, which was marked “Black Materia” and had a floating pyramid block floating above it.
 After futzing with the block, the whole pyramid shook, so Aeris decided it might be a better idea to ask her ancestor’s ghosts what was going on here instead of messing with it any further.
 They gave her some incredibly curious information: the pyramid-shaped Temple of the Ancients itself was the Black Materia.
 Huh, I guess it makes sense that something this powerful might not be the sort of thing you can hold in your hand.
 But it turned out there was a way to get it that small: the floating pyramid shape in front of us was actually a model of the temple (not a complete one, I suppose, for reasons we’ll discuss in a minute) and by “solving a puzzle” you could make both the model and the real pyramid smaller and smaller.
-I think the implication is that the pyramid and model themselves are like a puzzle box, and that you can simply compact them into a smaller and smaller shape.
-Problem: you have to be at this altar to do it, and finishing the puzzle will crush you alive.
+I think the implication is that the pyramid and model themselves are like a puzzle cube that can be solved by folding it in on itself.
+Problem: you have to be at this altar to solve it, and finishing the puzzle will crush you alive.

 Cloud points out that all Sephiroth needs to do to take the Black Materia is to send in a disposable minion with a good understanding of puzzles.
-As a result, he could collect the Materia at any time, while they had no way of collecting it at all.
+As a result, he could collect the Materia at any time, whereas the good guys had no way of collecting it at all.
 Just then, Cloud got a phone call from Cait Sith, reminding us that he is a disposable minion!
 Cloud complains that he doesn’t want to hand over the Black Materia to Shinra, either, but Cait Sith points out that this is still the best possible idea, since no one has to die this way.
-All they lose is a robot puppet that no one cares about and in fact actively hates and would gleefully destroy at the slightest opportunity, especially if they let me do it Terminator style, and so the party agrees, even though it gives Shinra the edge.
+All they lose is a robot puppet that no one cares about and in fact actively hates and would gleefully destroy at the slightest opportunity, especially if they let me do it Terminator-style, and so the party agrees, even though it gives Shinra the edge.